 Importantly, public capital flows crowd in private ones.
-In fact, transfers from the central bank increase fiscal space and allow governments to reduce capital taxes.
+In fact, transfers from the central bank increase fiscal space and allow governments facing a fiscal crisis to reduce capital taxes.
 Lower taxes, in turn, attract private capital inflows by increasing the private return to investment.
-This channel amplifies the effectiveness of unconventional monetary interventions in times of fragmentation.
+This amplification mechanism enhances the power of anti-fragmentation programs.